sridgr8/sridgr8/README.md

 - 🔭 I’m currently working on ...
 Selenium with Java
 - 🌱 I’m currently learning ...
 Machine Learning with Python
 - ⚡ Fun fact: ...
-I'm probably an ambivert!
+I'm probably an omnivert!